Historical Background

 Software

 The original software architecture for the project was designed by Greg Nelson, and refined by John Walker.
 It was well-considered, and has served with little modification since the beginning of the project.
 The primary operational software consists of two parts.
-At each of the host sites around the world an REG (or RNG) device is attached to a computer running the "eggsh" or "egg.exe" software (for Linux and Windows, respectively).
+At each of the host sites around the world an REG (or RNG) device is attached to a computer running the eggsh or egg.exe software (for Linux and Windows, respectively).
 The software collects one trial consisting of 200 bits each second, and stores the sum of the bits as the raw data.
 The indexed sequence of trials is recorded in a daily file on the host computer.
-The computer is connected to the Internet, and sends a packet of data at regular intervals to a server located in Princeton, NJ, running a program called the "basket", which writes the data as it arrives from each egg into a permanent archive.
+The computer is connected to the Internet, and sends a packet of data at regular intervals (5 mins) to a server located in Princeton, NJ, running a program called the basket, which writes the data as it arrives from each egg into a permanent archive.
 The software is open source and available for inspection.

 Host Sites

-When one of the qualified hardware random sources is combined with the project software running on an Internet-connected computer, we call the resulting unit an "Egg", hosted by a volunteer contributor.
+When one of the qualified hardware random sources is combined with the project software running on an Internet-connected computer, we call the resulting unit an Egg, hosted by a volunteer contributor.
 Host computers also run a program that synchronizes their clocks to network timeservers, to keep the independent data sequences synchronized to the second.
 The early egg hosts were colleagues in Europe and the US.
 As word of the project spread, people from other parts of the world volunteered to host an egg, and we gradually built a fairly broad geographic coverage.
 Approximately 40 countries are represented, in most continents, and in most timezones with substantial populations.

 Data Archive